We have found success with all types of employment law cases, including:

 We won a trial on behalf of our client in a non selection race discrimination case.
 Our client, an African-American Department of Labor employee, had been told that he would be noncompetitively promoted to a GS-15 position when the employee in that position retired but the agency required Mr. Bonds to interview for the position and then promoted a white female employee who had been supervised by Mr. Bonds.
 Following a bench trial held before an EEOC Administrative Judge we obtained an award of back pay, front pay, compensatory damages and attorney's fees.

 Carroll Melton v.
-Dept. of Housing and Urban Development
+Department of Housing and Urban Development

 EEOC Docket No. 570-2012-00096X